Multiple Access Channel Simulation: Introduction

 The problem of finding the optimal communication rates for computing possibly randomized functions at the decoder in this multiple-access network of noiseless links remains largely open even for the case of independent sources.
 Sefidgaran and Tchamkerten~\cite{SefidgaranT16} determined the optimal communication rates for computing deterministic functions\footnote{It turns out that shared randomness does not aid in deterministic function computation -- see Remark~\ref{remark:CR}.} when the sources at the encoders are conditionally independent given the side-information at the decoder, i.e., $I(X_1;X_2|Z)=0$.
 Note that Sefidgaran and Tchamkerten~\cite{SefidgaranT16} in fact studied a more general setting consisting of multiple terminals over a rooted multi-level directed tree, where the multiple-access network of noiseless links is a special case.
 Atif et al.~\cite{AtifPP20} studied multiple access channel simulation in the presence of three-way common randomness instead of pairwise shared randomness as above and obtained an achievable inner bound.
-Atif et al.~\cite{atif2019faithful} obtained a similar inner bound in the quantum information-theoretic setting.
-When the (possibly randomized) function being computed has a certain algebraic structure, Atif and Pradhan~\cite{atifsandeep} showed that this structure can be exploited to obtain better inner bounds using structured codes in the spirit of K\"{o}rner and Marton~\cite{KornerM79}.
+Atif et al.~\cite{atif2019faithful} obtained a similar inner bound in the quantum information-theoretic setting. {\blue After the submission of this work, the authors learnt about a concurrent work by Atif et al.~\cite{atif2020source}, which, like \cite{HaddadpourYAG13}, considered pairwise shared randomness between each encoder and the decoder (i.e., no encoder shared randomness), and derived inner and outer bounds on the rate region.
+Achievable schemes using algebraic-structured codes exploiting the specific structure of the function to be computed were further explored by Krithivasan and Pradhan~\cite{krithivasan2011distributed} and Atif and Pradhan~\cite{atifsandeep}, where the latter considered the quantum setting, in the spirit of K\"{o}rner and Marton~\cite{KornerM79}.}